 Well, seeing as it’s Friday and you want to get this done in time to head for the mountains for some skiing at the weekend because the snow is so great at the moment… speaking of which…

 One application that is getting a huge amount of traction in the marketing place is Snowflake.
-Snowflake is a Software as a Service (SaaS) in-cloud data warehouse tool that can be deployed on Azure or AWS globally.
+Snowflake is a Software as a Service (SaaS) cloud data platform that can be deployed on Azure, AWS, or GCP globally.
 Snowflake takes a fresh approach with scaling, both performance and cost.
 Automatically switching off (and therefore the cost) when users aren’t using the database or automatically scaling to respond to a sudden increase in user load ensuring performance.